Do Mergers and Acquisitions Affect Information Asymmetry in the Banking Sector?

 We investigate the consequences of mergers and acquisitions (M&As) for information asymmetry in the banking sector.
 We test competing hypotheses about the effect of M&As on the information environment.
 M&As either increase information asymmetry (the opacity hypothesis) or diminishes it (the transparency hypothesis).
 We find evidence that information asymmetry increases following M&A announcements and decreases following deal completions.
 These findings are more pronounced for acquisitions involving a private target, and all-cash deals, as well as for mergers as opposed to acquisition of assets.
 Additionally, we find that the enactment of Dodd-Frank reduced the levels of information asymmetry.
 The results are important to regulators, policy makers, and investors.

-Keywords: Mergers and Acquisitions, Opacity Hypothesis, Transparency Hypothesis, Information Asymmetry
+Keywords: Mergers and Acquisitions, Banking, Information Asymmetry, Dodd-Frank, Transparency

 JEL Classification: G34